pepollms/tracker/_doc/op_5_source_files.md

 ### `get_percentage` Function

-Return the percentage of a specified value based on another specified number.
+SQL function that returns the percentage of a corresponding number based on another given number, `<project>/_scripts/sql/utility/get_percentage.sql`.

-Example, 70 is 35% of 200.
+Example, given the number 70 and 200, the function returns 35.
-This function returns 35.
+It is read as, 70 is 35% of 200.

 !source(../_scripts/sql/utility/get_percentage.sql)(sql)